-If Usda.gov is down for us too there is nothing you can do except waiting.
+If Usda.gov is down for you too there is nothing you can do except waiting.
 Probably the server is overloaded, down or unreachable because of a network problem, outage or website maintenance is in progress.

-If the site is UP for us but you however cannot access it, try one of our following solutions:
+If the site is UP for us but you cannot access it, try one of our following solutions:

 To solve Browser related issues that might make the site/server down for you, do a full Browser refresh of this site.
 You can do this by holding down CTRL + F5 keys at the same time on your browser.